adrian-squared/bizhawk_event_shuffler_2/README.md

 # Bizhawk Ring Shuffler 2
 Plugin for Bizhawk Shuffler 2 inspired by Alistair Aitcheson's Bizhawk Ring Shuffler

-For now the games' names are hardcoded to be the Rev0 US versions, I will probably add the other revisions when I get around to
+For now the games are hardcoded to be the Rev0 US versions, and other revisions will probably not be detected, I will add them when I get around to it

 Currently supports